tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_status_reports.md

 ## Other sections you could include

 For other ideas about doc report content, see the suggestions from Saul Carliner in [Eight Tips Healthy Contractor for with Clients Relationships](https://www.stc.org/intercom/2018/04/eight-tips-for-healthy-contractor-relationships-with-clients/).
-Saul addresses status reports from contractors to clients, but it isn't too different from full-time employees and stakeholders.
+Saul addresses status reports from contractors to clients, so it's a bit different from full-time employees and stakeholders, but not so much.
 Saul writes:

 > ... provide reports anyway to address the natural concern of clients that you will complete their work on time and within budget.
 Take the initiative to send reports.
 The reports should identify:
 >